3dkdevelopemnt/3dk/README.md

         + error logs can be found in windows under -> Users/< user >/.3dk/< version >/output_log.txt

 4. How to run while development?
-    + Use the dist/3DK.bat file to run fracktory after making changes
+    + Use the dist/3DK.bat file to run 3DK after making changes